Nowax/tictactoe-graphql/README.md

 To log graphQL debug information from apollo-server itself, special basic logging extension has been implemented (see: `ApolloBasicLogging`).

-For dev enviroment there is also installed `pino-prettier` which make easier to read provided logs. `pina-colada` prints less information from express server so in some cases it makes logs more readable.
+For dev environment there is also installed `pino-prettier` which make easier to read provided logs.

 For logging server's traffic the `express-pino-logger` is used which has been attached to express server.
 Logging benchmarks reports can be accessed [here](https://github.com/pinojs/express-pino-logger#benchmarks)